amirmasoudabdol/baaraan/README.md

 > 🚨 **Disclaimer:** I am in the process of testing and open-sourcing baaraan, so, please do not use it in production unless you have done the test yourself!

 For the most part, Baaraan's random number distributions are sharing the same interface and implementation details as their STL counterparts.
 First advantages of this is that they will look and behave very familiar.
 Moreover, they can adapt to your setup, for example, they will work with different URNGs out of the box.

 I use [Armadillo](http://arma.sourceforge.net) as the backend Linear Algebra library.
 Mainly, I'm using `arma::vec` and `arma::mat` as default `VectorType`  and `MatrixType` types.
 This is shared between all multi-variate distributions.

-For the actual probability distribution implementation, i.e., density, probability, cumulative functions, I choose to follow [Boost](https://www.boost.org/doc/libs/1_62_0/libs/math/doc/html/math_toolkit/dist_ref.html) interface.
+For the actual probability distribution implementation, i.e., density, probability, cumulative functions, I am planning to use [Boost](https://www.boost.org/doc/libs/1_62_0/libs/math/doc/html/math_toolkit/dist_ref.html) architecture and interface.
 Boost uses several [non-member functions](https://www.boost.org/doc/libs/1_62_0/libs/math/doc/html/math_toolkit/dist_ref/nmp.html) are being used to query different properties of a distribution.

 ## Available Distributions